JeTondsLeGazon/SuperCells-benchmarking/README.md

 - **filteringParam**: All filtering parameters used in runProcessing for the single-cell data

   - doubletMaxPercentile: After the doublet score computation, specify which percentage of data should be kept based on this score.
-Therefore, the highest 1 - doubletMaxPercentile doublet scores will not be kept, as they will be considered to be doublets
+Therefore, the highest 1 - doubletMaxPercentile doublet scores are dropped, as they will be considered to be doublets.
+Check the package [scDblFinder](https://bioconductor.org/packages/release/bioc/html/scDblFinder.html) for more details
   - minGenePerCell: Define the minimum number of different genes that should be in a cell.
 Cells with less genes will be dropped
   - minCountPerCell: Define the minimum number of counts per cell.
 Cells with less counts will be dropped
   - minCountPerGene: Define the minimum number of counts per gene.
 Genes with less counts will be dropped